facelessuser/RegReplace/docs/usage.md

 ```

 ## Replace Only Under Selection(s)
 Sometimes you only want to search under selections.
 This can be done by enabling the `selection_only` setting in the settings file.
-By enabling this setting, regex targets will be limited to the current selection if and only if a selection exists.
+By enabling this setting, regular expression targets will be limited to the current selection if and only if a selection exists.
 Auto replace/highlight on save events ignore this setting.
 If you have a command that you wish to ignore this setting, just set the `no_selection` argument to `true`.
 Highlight style will be forced to underline selections if `find_only` is set to ensure they will show up.

 ```js
     // Ignore "selection_only" setting